Integration of Biomechanics-based Informatics for Prevention of Stress Fractures

 Walking and running are common daily life activities for human beings.
 For individuals with unilateral lower limb amputation, participation in walking and running activities pose both physical and mental challenges for them.
 Investigation of lower extremity gait mechanics in both able-bodied individuals and unilateral lower limb amputees would help lay a foundation to improve future prostheses development.
 For walking and running gait, lower extremity joint stiffness, energy generation and transfer are important parameters for speed change, gait transition and performance.
 Up to now little is known about the relationship between these parameters in walking and running, as well as the transition between them.
 The overall goal of the project is to identify the characteristics of lower extremity joints stiffness, energy generation and transfer mechanisms during walking and running gait, as well as the transition in both able-bodied individuals and lower limb amputees.
 The primary research question of the study is: can gait performance be enhanced when the locomotion task and speeds change?

-Increasing Forefoot Function to Improve Economy in Elite Runners
+Increasing Forefoot Function to Improve Performance in Distance Runners

 Evan Day, M.S.
 IIIIIII